Skip to content

 A New Program: CSI — The Historical Edition

-Programs such as Law and Order and CSI have acquainted most people with modern techniques for solving crimes.
+Programs such as Law & Order and CSI have introduced most people to modern crime-solving techniques.
 But for most of our past, sleuths did as much as they could to investigate crimes, but they lacked the most basic tools.
-There wasn’t much the sheriff, part-time constable, justice of the peace, and coroner could…
+There wasn’t much the sheriff, part-time constable, justice of the peace, and coroner could do, except…

 Share this: